 If you suffered abuse in childhood, you might be finding things especially difficult while the social restrictions to control the spread of coronavirus (COVID-19) are in place.
-We’ll be sharing lots of useful information on self-care here on our blog and on social media.
-Read on for advice on what might help.
+We’ll be sharing lots of useful information here and updating it regularly.

 The lockdown is more challenging for many survivors for a number of reasons: